Skip to main content

 Pattern matching

-BTQL supports the % SQL wildcard for pattern matching with LIKE (case-sensitive) and ILIKE (case-insensitive).
+SQL supports the % wildcard for pattern matching with LIKE (case-sensitive) and ILIKE (case-insensitive).
+The % wildcard matches any sequence of zero or more characters.

 -- Match any input containing "question"

-filter: input ILIKE '%question%'
+WHERE input ILIKE '%question%'

 -- Match inputs starting with "How"

-filter: input LIKE 'How%'
+WHERE input LIKE 'How%'

 -- Match emails ending with specific domains

-filter: metadata.email ILIKE '%@braintrust.com'
+WHERE metadata.email ILIKE '%@braintrust.com'

 -- Escape literal wildcards with backslash

-filter: metadata.description LIKE '%50\% off%' -- Matches "50% off"
+WHERE metadata.description LIKE '%50\% off%' -- Matches "50% off"

 Time intervals

+SQL supports intervals for time-based operations.
 This query returns all project logs from ‘my-project-id’ that were created in the last day.

-from: project_logs('my-project-id')
+FROM project_logs('my-project-id')

-filter: created > now() - interval 1 day
+WHERE created > now() - interval 1 day

 This query returns all project logs from ‘my-project-id’ that were created up to an hour ago.

-from: project_logs('my-project-id')
+FROM project_logs('my-project-id')

-created < now()
+AND created < now()

 This query returns all project logs from ‘my-project-id’ that were created last week and last month.